How to Use VLC Media Player for VR and 360° Videos

 How to play 360 degree video in VLC player

-In addition to that, VLC Media Player also offers support for 360 photos and panoramas.
-You have the flexibility to rotate the photo or video either by using your mouse or the arrow keys on your keyboard.
-Furthermore, VLC provides various display modes, including Zoom, Little planet, and Reverse little planet, which might be familiar to those who have been capturing 360 photos on Android devices.
+VLC also supports 360 photos and panoramas.
+You can turn the photo or video around using your mouse or the arrow keys.
+Other than that, VLC has different viewing modes like Zoom, Little planet, and Reverse little planet, which might be something you’ve seen if you’ve taken 360 photos on Android devices.

 Additional reading: How to Picture in Picture in VLC (Windows, Mac, iOS or Android)